echobind/bisonapp/README.md

 There are a few other projects that are rapidly maturing in the Full Stack JAMStack space.

 **RedwoodJS**
 Redwood is a very promising framework we've got our eye on.
-We took the concept of "Cells" directly from them (though admittedly our version takes a bit more manual wiring up!).
+We took the concept of "Cells" directly from Redwood (though admittedly our version takes a bit more code!).

 **Blitz.js**
 Blitz is also very promising.
 Blitz is built on Next.js (which we love!) and takes a very different approach by attempting to "remove" the API layer using conventions provided by Next.js.